QuentindiMeo/work_repository/README.md

 - Matchstick (C)
 - 42sh       (C)

-All of the projects have a "-h" command to guide you if needed.
+All of the projects have a "-h" command to guide you if needed.<br>
-Compilation via a Makefile
+Compilation via Makefile

-Matchstick:
+<b>Matchstick</b>:<br>
 Reedition of the Marienbad puzzle game, with matches.<br>
 The person who takes the last matchstick loses!<br>
 Beat the IA to win!<br>
-    done alone.
+done alone

-42sh:
+<b>42sh</b>:<br>
 Reedition of tcsh, a command interpreter.<br>
 Try and make a fully operational command interpreter, as close to tcsh as possible.<br>
-    done in a group of 4.
+done in a group of 4